 There's a certain luxury to examining war from behind the lens.
 Crop out what you care not see.
-Focus on the atrocities, without reference to the so called savages.
-Film maker Ken Burns appears to know this in his Vietnam documentary.
+Focus on the atrocities, without reference to the savages.
+Filmmaker Ken Burns appears to know this in his Vietnam documentary.
 It is unapologetically full exposure.

 Burns calls it unsettled business.
 He says it is proof that in war, as in life, more than one truth can exist at the same time.
 Yet, here we are, trying to make sense of that duality some 50 years later.

 From the moment I saw the trailers, I knew my father would be fixated.
 He was, after all, entrenched in Vietnam, as I grew in the womb of his newly wed wife.
 Maybe that's why, after all this time, I reached out, in a kind of simultaneous search for survival.
 We'd never spoken of the war before.

 But the picture of the 25 year -old crouching among the buried, behind a cemetery headstone outside Siagon, audio gear in one hand, a rifle clutched in the other, always spoke volumes to me.
 This was a man clearly conflicted by war.

 "I never fired a single shot," he said.
 "The guns were for self defense.
 I was there to document the war."

 Bryan Grigsby admits he was happily playing in college rock and roll bands and guzzling beer when he was confronted by two choices; enlist and try to exert some sort of control over the Vietnam War, or wait to be drafted.
 He didn't see the point in waiting.
 He says he was number one on the 1966 draft call for Alachua County, Florida.